eEcoLiDAR/miscellaneous/README.md

 ## Jupyter Notebooks

-Jupyter Notebooks...
+There are three _Jupyter Notebooks_ which help analyse and convert the data.

 ### List Analysis

-The _get_lists.sh_ scripts copy the list of processed tiles to the _data_ directory discussed below.
+The _get_lists.sh_ scripts copy the lists of processed tiles to the _data_ directory discussed below.
 From there, the _ListAnalysis.ipynb_ reads the lists, together with the _tiles_list.txt_ file which contains the list of all tiles.
 It then compares the actual output with the expected output and shows how many tiles have already been processed and which ones still need to be processed.

 ### Data Conversion

-The output of LaserChicken is a list of _.ply_ files, once for each input tile.
+The output of LaserChicken are _.ply_ files, one for each input tile.
 These files contain a number of points, depending on the chosen resolution, which have the features as attributes.
 The _DataConversion.ipynb_ reads these _.ply_ files using the _plyfile_ module.
-It joins the files into one dataset and converts this to a _compressed Numpy array_ and a _GeoTiff_.
+It joins the files into one dataset and converts this to a _compressed Numpy array_ and to a _GeoTiff_.

 ### Data Verification

-To verify that the features are correctly extracted, the _DataVerification.ipynb_ reads the _.npz_ version of the data and prints a summary for each feature.
-This is, then, compared with the expected range for each feature.
+To verify that the features are correctly extracted, the _DataVerification.ipynb_ reads the _.npz_ version of the data and prints various details for each feature.
+This is, then, compared with the expected details for each feature.

 ## Data